 One of my go-to main dishes to make when I am hosting a get-together has got to be homemade barbecue pulled pork sandwiches.
 I absolutely love pulled pork.
 Whether plain and in some yummy tacos or with barbecue sauce in the form of a sandwich, I don’t care.
 Give me that pork!

 Ingredients and Tools/Equipment for this Pulled Pork Recipe

-- Onion – I normally will use a yellow onion, but you can use white or purple/red as well.
+- Onion – I normally use a yellow onion, but you can use white or purple/red as well.

 - Garlic cloves – Fresh garlic is always awesome with pork.